edesz/credit-card-churn/references/04_actions.md

 ### Frequency of Executing Action

-Multiple times during a **certain period in the future**.

-The exact number of times is not known but it is at the discretion of the client and it will be more than one.
+At-risk clients will be contacted one or more times during a **certain period in the future**.
+The exact number of times is not known but it is at the discretion of the client.

 ### Channels Ueed to Execute Action